 Spiked food and drinks

-Never leave food or drinks unattended or in the care of strangers.
-Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances, as the items may contain drugs that could put you at risk of sexual assault and robbery.
+Snacks, beverages, gum and cigarettes may contain drugs that could put you at risk of sexual assault and robbery.

 Women travelling alone may be subject to some forms of harassment and verbal abuse.

 Coastal waters can be dangerous.
 Riptides are common.